citp/privacy-policy-historical/f/fa/fas/fashionmonitor.com.md

-> *The following text is extracted and transformed from the fashionmonitor.com privacy policy that was archived on 2015-09-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150924215444id_/http%3A//www.centaur.co.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the fashionmonitor.com privacy policy that was archived on 2016-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160509210000id_/http%3A//www.centaurmedia.com/privacy) for the most accurate reproduction.*

 # Privacy & Cookies Policy

-## Centaur Media PLC - Website Privacy & Cookies Policy
+## Centaur Media PLC - Privacy & Cookies Policy

 ### 1\.
 SCOPE

-This policy applies to personal information collected on websites owned or controlled by Centaur Communications Limited and its UK affiliates and their brands (for a list of these brands, please see http://www.centaur.co.uk/brands) (collectively referred to in this policy as “we”, "us" or "our").
+This policy applies to personal information collected on websites owned or controlled by Centaur Communications Limited and its UK affiliates and their brands (for a list of these brands, please see http://www.centaurmedia.com/brands) (collectively referred to in this policy as “we”, "us" or "our").

 We comply with data protection legislation such as the Data Protection Act 1998.
 This regulates the processing of personal data relating to you and grants you various rights in respect of your personal data.